Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Survey results

 \subsubsection{Circle Notation}

-During part A, participants assigned to the \acrshort{cn} group solved questions without visualization with an average score of 0.58$\pm$0.26 and an average time of 1.77$\pm$0.94 minutes for correctly solved questions, while the same questions with visualization were answered with an average score of 0.76$\pm$0.28 and an average time of 3.0$\pm$1.63 minutes.
-During part B, the average scores were 0.67$\pm$0.31 and 0.6$\pm$0.25, respectively, at average times for correctly solved questions of 2.43$\pm$1.26 and 1.25$\pm$0.45 minutes.
-When combining parts A and B of the survey, the average scores were 0.62$\pm$0.28 without visualization and 0.68$\pm$0.25 with visualization, at 2.38$\pm$1.33 and 2.37$\pm$1.51 minutes.
+During part A, participants assigned to the \ac{cn} group solved questions without visualization with an average score of $0.58 \pm 0.26$ and an average time of $1.77 \pm 0.94$ minutes for correctly solved questions, while the same questions with visualization were answered with an average score of $0.76 \pm 0.28$ and an average time of $3.0 \pm 1.63$ minutes.
+During part B, the average scores were $0.67 \pm 0.31$ and $0.6 \pm 0.25$, respectively, at average times for correctly solved questions of $2.43 \pm 1.26$ and $1.25 \pm 0.45$ minutes.
+When combining parts A and B of the survey, the average scores were $0.62 \pm 0.28$ without visualization and $0.68 \pm 0.25$ with visualization, at $2.38 \pm 1.33$ and $2.37 \pm 1.51$ minutes.

-In survey part A, group math-vis, that was presented questions without \acrshort{cn} first, scored higher than group vis-math on the entanglement question with 0.6 to 0.2.
-Group vis-math scored higher on the Z gate, the H gate, the measurement probability, the CNOT, and the gtg questions with 0.92$\pm$0.1 to 0.52$\pm$0.27.
-In this survey part, group math-vis took longer when solving the entanglement question correctly, with 152 to 126 seconds, while group vis-math took longer for correct solutions to the X gate, Z gate, H gate, measurement probability, measurement state, separability, and CNOT gate questions, with 183$\pm$101 to 100$\pm$53 seconds.
+In survey part A, group math-vis, that was presented questions without \ac{cn} first, scored higher than group vis-math on the Entanglement question with 0.6 to 0.2.
+Group vis-math scored higher on the Z gate, the H gate, the Measurement Prob., the CNOT, and the Guess-the-Gates questions with $0.92 \pm 0.1$ to $0.52 \pm 0.27$.
+In this survey part, group math-vis took longer when solving the Entanglement question correctly, with 152 to 126 seconds, while group vis-math took longer for correct solutions to the X gate, Z gate, H gate, Measurement Prob., Measurement State, Separability, and CNOT gate questions, with $183 \pm 101$ to $100 \pm 53$ seconds.

-In survey part B, group math-vis scored higher on the H gate, entanglement, and gtg questions with 0.6$\pm$0.28 to 0.33$\pm$0.19, while group vis-math scored higher on the Z gate, measurement probability, measurement state, separability, and CNOT gate questions with 0.8$\pm$0.22 to 0.52$\pm$0.16.
-Group vis-math took longer on all questions in survey part B with 146$\pm$71 to 75$\pm$26 seconds.
+In survey part B, group math-vis scored higher on the H gate, entanglement, and Guess-the-Gates questions with $0.6 \pm 0.28$ to $0.33 \pm 0.19$, while group vis-math scored higher on the Z gate, Measurement Prob., Measurement State, Separability, and CNOT gate questions with $0.8 \pm 0.22$ to $0.52 \pm 0.16$.
+Group vis-math took longer on all questions in survey part B with $146 \pm 71$ to $75 \pm 26$ seconds.